Abdullrahman-Jameel/RAG_Project/README.md

 -   **Supabase Vector Store:** Uses Supabase's Postgres database with the `pgvector` extension for a scalable and managed vector store.
 -   **Streaming Responses:** Answers to your questions are streamed back token-by-token for a real-time experience.
 -   **Simple Frontend:** A basic HTML frontend is provided to interact with the backend.
--   **Easy to Run:** The project can be run locally with just a few commands.

 ## Tech Stack